DesmondChoy/rag_eval/README.md

 ## Challenges

-* Even if both retrieval and response scores are high, the answers can still be less than satisfactory e.g. too verbose, not intuitive, etc
+* Even if both retrieval and response scores are high, the answers can still be less than satisfactory e.g. too verbose, not intuitive, etc.
-* Using LLM as an evaluator (which is how it's done in this project) has [drawbacks](https://arxiv.org/abs/2305.17926)
+* Using LLM as an evaluator (which is how it's done in this project) has [drawbacks](https://arxiv.org/abs/2305.17926).